learn-co-curriculum/rails-5-api-template/README.md

 ### POST /campaigns API Endpoint

-First we need to add the `:create` action to our routes file and our controller
+We will need to add a `:create` action to our routes file and our controller

 ```ruby
 # /config/routes.rb